Distiller pouring a sample into a test tube.

 The Australian Government also recently passed laws for mandatory sustainability reporting by Australian businesses.
 Over the next several years many Australian businesses will be required to annually report their Scope 1, 2 and/or 3 (GHG) emissions.

 Distillers SA secured funding from Green Industries SA in 2023 under the Lead Educate Assistant Promote (LEAP) grant program.
-This program enabled Distillers SA and Colby Phillips Advisory to;
+This funding enabled Distillers SA to develop the Distillers Guide to Sustainability (a series of 11 practical self-guided training modules into implementing sustainability initiatives into spirit production.

-All of this work informed the development of a series of 11 free, downloadable educational modules for South Australian distillers.
-The modules are self-guided and provide distillers with information about sustainability concepts and principles, as well as practical examples to assist in improving energy and resource efficiency, reducing GHG emissions and waste, and minimising environmental impact.
+11 free, downloadable educational modules has been developed for South Australian distillers.
+The modules are self-guided and provide distillers with information about sustainability concepts and principles, as well as practical examples to assist in improving energy and resource efficiency, reducing GHG emissions and waste, and minimising environmental impact in spirit production.